mhagander/varnishlog_exporter/README.md

 `ReqProtocol` value in Varnish, and will collect on number of requests and total size of those requests.

+### Tracking probe response times

+If `-probes` is included on the commandline, metrics are collected for probe response times.
+Each probe will be recorded as a Summary, meaning it will get a count and a sum.

 ## Usage

 	-httpversions
 		Include statistics per http version
+	-probes
+		Inlcude probe statistics
     -reqheader value
       	Request header to include
     -respheader value